 The combination of intense sun, high altitude, frequent freeze-thaw cycles, and significant temperature swings creates a uniquely demanding environment for exterior paint.
 These factors work together to accelerate wear and tear, meaning that standard paint lifespans often don’t apply here.
 Understanding these climate impacts is the first step toward choosing and maintaining a paint job that can withstand the local conditions.

-Factors Determining How Long Exterior Paint Lasts
+What Affects How Long Exterior Paint Lasts?

 When you’re thinking about painting your home’s exterior, it’s not just about picking a pretty color.
 Several things really influence how long that paint job will hold up, especially here in Colorado.
 It’s a bit like choosing the right gear for a hike – you need something that can handle the terrain.